Kenmore 70929 Review

 On top of this product's overall excellent performance in most of our tests, this Kenmore microwave also is priced fairly affordable compared to many of the other top-tier appliances we have tested, making it even more appealing in our minds.

-We began our side-by-side testing and review process by comparing and contrasting how each appliance did at reheating up different types of food, as well as how evenly and consistently it heated.
+We began our side-by-side testing and review process by comparing and contrasting how each appliance did re-heating different types of food, as well as how evenly and consistently it heated.
 The Kenmore 70929 performed average or above in each of our tests.

 Unfortunately, the performance dropped a bit when it came to the pizza, with a few cold spots present on one of the slices.